The 11 Best Hybrid Bikes Under $1000 for Men & Women

 What is also really cool is the chain cover.
 Thanks to it, your pants, for example, will not get entangled in the chain, and your ride will be much safer.

-Overall, Townie Original 7D is a durable, nice-looking bike for casual rides for a good price.
+Overall, the Townie Original 7D is a durable, nice-looking bike for casual rides for a good price.
 It is available in 3 colors (men’s version) and 6 colors (women’s version).

 You may also be interested in my selection of hybrid bikes under $500 and the best hybrid bikes.